A Review of Email Etiquette

 Americans are emailing at rates comparable to personal behaviors such as blinking and breathing.
 And email, although a form of written communication, behaves much like verbal communication.
 Email can be expressed quickly, and a response returned within seconds.
 Unlike verbal communication, however, email has no backup messaging system which nonverbal cues provide to help clarify the true meaning of your message.
 How does this matter?

 The words you use in composing an email must be intentional, precise and complete.

 Of course email also retains some qualities of of printed communication.
 Allowing that speed and interactivity make email a most efficient means of communication, email is also permanent.
 Records are available, words are unretrievable.

 Electronic Business Identity

-Sources like the NetManners.com and the Inc.com offer email etiquette guidance along with other business writing rules.
+Sources like the NetManners.com and the Inc.com offer tried-and-true email etiquette guidance along with other business writing rules.
 The importance of this subject has increased dramatically over time, and resources are available for online training.

 The subject of email etiquette tends to fall into four areas for discussion: content, style, tone, and grammar.

 Effective Email Content

 The first step is critical, and this is your Subject Line.
 If this step is not constructed properly, the message will fall flat and your effort to communicate will tumble.
 The subject line need to be precise, complete, and accurate.
 Write your subject line as if it is the only piece of your email that will ever be read by the recipient.